Ribeye to close 'temporarily' in early September

 The Ribeye has a deep history with University of Illinois sports.
 Game-action photos adorn the walls and many fans make it a habit to eat there before or after a game.

-In an earlier story on how the pandemic has impacted area businesses, Plummer admitted the business took a hit because fans for the most part weren't allowed to attend Illini athletic events during the 2020-21 school year.
+In an earlier story on how the pandemic has affected area businesses, Plummer admitted that the business took a hit because fans for the most part weren’t allowed to attend Illini athletic events during the 2020-21 school year.

 “We have a lot of names from Springfield, Bloomington, Rockford and Effingham that are regular customers, and it was disheartening to think that just a few blocks away, there was a game being played, but no fans,” he said.
 “It was bittersweet and we missed out on seeing those people.”

-The restaurant opened in February 1979 as Cliff Hagen’s Ribeye, part of a chain tied to the St. Louis Hawks basketball player.
+The restaurant, long a popular stop with fans attending University of Illinois events, opened in February 1979 as Cliff Hagen’s Ribeye, part of a chain tied to the St. Louis Hawks basketball player.
 It parted ways with the chain in 1984.